Leading Texas Heavy Equipment Transport

 Arthur King, in our experienced oversize hauling department, received a call to arrange a move for a 2025 John Deere 210G Amphibious Excavator.
 Arthur checked the dimensions and was surprised to see it was eighteen feet wide.
 He has handled wide equipment before, but this one was a new challenge he was prepared for.
 Although the move was only a few miles, he needed to find the right trailer because the excavator was not only very wide but also weighed over eighty thousand pounds.
 Not only did Arthur complete the job, but earned a customer’s business for life!

-Hauling a 2025 John Deere 210G Amphibious Excavator on a RGN trailer.
+Hauling a 2025 John Deere 210G Amphibious Excavator on a RGN trailer to Dallas.
+Texas

 Texas Heavy Equipment Transport Company